Dimitar-St/blackfriday-api/README.md

 |http://localhost:YOUR_PORT/blackfriday/api/campaigns | POST - adds campaign | Employee

-##### NOTE: Use the postman collection to make requests(the new collection will be added soon).
+##### NOTE: Use the postman collection to make requests.
 If you have trouble requesting see the description of the given request.

+## Client
+    You can access the client with this path http://localhost:YOUR_PORT/blackfriday/client/index.html.
+Please keep in mind that the client is really buggy better use postman or if you have problems with the server restart it *sometimes that helps XD*.

 #### Example product that can be added
 ~~~json